ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 [https://github.com/nielshintzen/vmstools/releases/download/0.76/vmstools\_0.76.zip](https://github.com/nielshintzen/vmstools/releases/download/0.76/vmstools_0.76.zip)

 Now start Rstudio to install all the necessary R packages that vmstools depends on.
-Copy the following text into the console and press enter.It should start installing all the packages needed ( referenced in the workflow file [0_global.R] (https://github.com/ices-eg/wg_WGSFD/blob/test-workflow/VMS-datacall/0_global.R ) ) .This might take two or three minutes and your console should look like this once it has finished.
+Copy the following text into the console and press enter.It should start installing all the packages needed ( referenced in the workflow file [0_global.R] (https://github.com/ices-eg/wg_WGSFD/blob/test-workflow/VMS-datacall/0_global.R ) ).This might take two or three minutes and your console should look like this once it has finished.
+Please contact your system administrator if you have issues installing these packages

 List of current workflow libraries required: